 The exiles hoped to return to their estates, businesses and churches, and England being nearer home than Canada, the idea of becoming colonists or ministering to their fellow countrymen in Canada was abandoned.
 When it became apparent that the Emigrés would not take up their land grants, the order setting apart a township for them was rescinded, and the Land Board, on June 14, 1794, made the first grant in East Flamborough of 3,400 acres to Lieutenant Alexander McDonell, or McDonnell — in the Returns of persons at Niagara, 30 November, 1783, Lt.
 McDonell is listed as being of 21 years of age and a Loyalist in Captain John McDonnell’s Company of the Corps of Rangers.

 Although the Emigrés never did emigrate, L’Abbé des Jardins later tried to arrange a settlement for them at Oswego.
 He later became a director of the Ursuline convent in Québec, and he died in 1833, aged 80.
-Had his plans reached fulfillment, East Flamborough might have been a French-speaking settlement in Southern Ontario.
+Had his plans reached fulfilment, East Flamborough might have been a French-speaking settlement in Southern Ontario.

 One other small note of interest is that Ebenezer Griffin’s father-in-law, William Kent Esquire of Stoney Creek, provides the township with a further connection to the attempts of trying to settle the French Emigrés in Canada.
-Mr. Kent was a brother-in-law of Count Joseph de Puisaye, another refugee from the French Revolution who tired, with the assistance of the British Government, to settle a number of Protestant Emigrés in a colony on Yonge Street, in the townships of Markham, Vaughan, Whitchurch, and King.
+Mr. Kent was a brother-in-law of Count Joseph de Puisaye, another refugee from the French Revolution who tried, with the assistance of the British Government, to settle a number of Protestant Emigrés in a colony on Yonge Street, in the townships of Markham, Vaughan, Whitchurch, and King.
 When Count Puisaye came to Canada in 1798, he was accompanied by William Kent, and he inherited the Count’s considerable property in the Niagara Peninsula at his death.

-“Census of Niagara 1783”Transcribed from photostats of the originals in the British Museum.
+“Census of Niagara 1783”Transcribed from Photostats of the originals in the British Museum.
 Recopied from the Ontario Register and reprinted for the U.E.L.
 Dominion Convention in 1975 and republished by the U.E.L.
 Association of Canada, Hamilton Branch, 1978.“Wentworth Bygones”.
 The Papers and Records of the Head of the Lake Historical Society, Volume No. 9.
 Walsh Printing Service, Hamilton, 1971.“Canada and its Provinces”, Volume 17, The Province of Ontario.
 Edit.
 Adam Shortt.
 Glasgow, Brook and Company, Toronto, 1914.

 © The Waterdown-East Flamborough Heritage Society 1984, 2020